-Our purpose a nd intended use of the nis information is to consider: You are not le gally required to pro ovide this information.
-You may refus se to provide this inf formation. nces of supplying or it may be denied. refusing to supply data are that your request or applicat ion may not be persons or ent ities, if known, are a uthorized by law to receive this information.
-The identions follows: ity of those ned has read this adv day of isory and understands it, 20 Print Name Signature and Title (if signing on behalf of an entity)
+Our purpose and intended use of this information is to consider: You are not legally required to provide this information.
+You may refuse to provide this information.
+The consequences of supplying or refusing to supply data are that your request or application may not be considered or it may be denied.
+Other persons or entities may be authorized by law to receive this information.
+The identity of those persons or entities, if known, are as follows: The undersigned has read this advisory and understands it.
+Dated this day of, 20 Print Name Print Name Signature and Title (if signing on behalf of an entity)